Task 1 - Lesson Notes

 Jean-Jacques Rousseau (Civic/Political Nationalism)

-- *Political Focus: Often called the father of political nationalism, linking the concepts of nation and statehood.
+- He is seen as the “father of political nationalism”, having linked the concepts of nation and statehood together.

-- *Popular Sovereignty: Argued that the nation is a political construct where supreme power lives within the collective people.
+- Popular Sovereignty: He argued that the nation is a political construct where supreme power lives within the collective people.

 Johann Gottfried von Herder (Cultural/Ethnocultural Nationalism)

-- *Cultural Focus: Known as the father of cultural nationalism, reacting against Enlightenment rationalism in favor of romanticism.
+- He is seen as the father of cultural nationalism, reacting against Enlightenment rationalism in favour of romanticism.

-- *The Volksgeist: Believed every unique nation possesses its own distinct “national spirit” or soul, shaped by its unique history.
+- Volksgeist: He believed every unique nation possesses its own distinct “national spirit” or soul, shaped by its unique history.
+This was composed of historical cultural aspects of a country, such as traditions and folklore.

-- *Language and Tradition: Argued that a true nation is bound together organically by shared language, cultural traditions, folk tales, and ancestral roots.
+- Language and Tradition: He argued that a true nation is bound together organically by shared language, cultural traditions, folk tales, and ancestral roots.

 Evaluation